postplayhouse/jekyll.postplayhouse.com/industry-professionals.md

 ## Actors

-Auditions for our 2015 Season will be held in NYC the week of March 9, 2015.
+Auditions for the Post Playhouse 2015 season will be held in NY by appointment only March 11.

-The announcement will be posted in BACKSTAGE and on this website in January/February.
+For an appointment please submit headshot, resume and video clips / links to [tom@postplayhouse.com](mailroom:tom@postplayhouse.com)

-Please feel free to submit resumes and video clip to tom@postplayhouse.com.
+Please submit something “standard” and something “pop / rock”.

 ## Designers, Technicians, and Musicians